 Tips for executors: work from certified true copies of the will

 The Grant of Probate is the legal process of confirming a will is valid.
-As part of the probate procedure, the named executor(s) will be authorized onto the document, and thus, be able to make decisions about the estate.
+As part of the probate procedure, the named executor(s) will be authorized to sign the document, and, thus, be able to make decisions about the estate.
 In Manitoba, the Court of Queen’s Bench is the governing body where Grant of Probate occurs.
 Probate will cost $70.00 for the first $10,000.00 in assets.
 Estates with values larger than $10,000.00 will incur an additional fee of $7.00 per $1,000.00 or 0.7% of the estate value.
-In most situations, the probate process will be complete anytime from 6 weeks to several months.
-However, having a Grant of Probate will give you the validation should questions arise from hires.
+In most situations, the probate process will be completed anytime from 6 weeks to several months.
+However, having a Grant of Probate will give you validation should questions arise from hires.

-Also, it should be noted – the Grant of Probate, the process, and laws surrounding probate will change from province to province.
+Also, it should be noted that the Grant of probate, the process, and the laws surrounding probate will change from province to province.
 As well, in certain cases or smaller estates, probate may not be necessary.
-For any decisions you make regarding legalities, always consult a lawyer to guide you through the legal system and it’s intricacies.
+For any decisions you make regarding legalities, always consult a lawyer to guide you through the legal system and its intricacies.

 Tips for executors: liability falls on responsibility of the executor

 No matter what you do as an executor, you’re liable for your mistakes, errors, or negligence.
 During the entire executor process, document everything with precision and diligence.
-Any discussions, phone calls, emails, written documents – summarize and date.
+Any discussions, phone calls, emails, or written documents—summarize and date.
 Should something go sideways, it’s your livelihood at stake and your character comes into question.
 If you feel you won’t be able to perform the duties required of an executor, talk to the individual planning to name you in this role, before they are deceased.
-Should you be named and aren’t comfortable with taking on the responsibility – there are still options to you.
+Should you be named and aren’t comfortable taking on the responsibility, there are still options for you.
 Look to hire someone who can complete the executor proceedings on your behalf.

 Tips for executors: storage unit rentals for peace-of-mind